kevinxiaomba/cluster-agent/README.md

 The ClusterAgent has 2 purposes.

  * It collects metrics and state of Kubernetes resources and reports them to the AppDynamics controller.
- * It instruments AppDynamics application agents into workloads deployed to the Kuberenetes cluster.
+ * It instruments AppDynamics application agents into workloads deployed to the Kubernetes cluster.

 ## Cluster monitoring
-The ClusterAgent monitors state of Kuberenetes resources and derives metrics to provide visibility into common application impacting issues.
+The ClusterAgent monitors state of Kubernetes resources and derives metrics to provide visibility into common application impacting issues.
 The metrics are displayed in the cluster overview dashboard and the snapshot data is stored in AppDynamics analytics engine for drill-downs and further analysis.

 ![Cluster Overview Dashboard](https://github.com/Appdynamics/cluster-agent/blob/master/docs/assets/cluster-dashboard.png)